mkollaro/destroystack/FAQ.md

 3. lots of resources, little time: run it in parallel - get machines for each topology, install each separately, run only the part of the tests that require that setup for each

+### Do I have to use Packstack?

+No, you can deploy it however you like, the setup just needs to be in sync with the generated configuration files.
+Please be so kind and commit a script that would deploy using an alternative deployment tool, if you have one.